maxwolf621/SpringNote/SpringWithDatabase/TableRelationship.md

     private String title;

     /**
-     * this given column is maintained by the anothr entity
+     * this given column is maintained by the another entity
-     * whose attribute/column anmed `post`
+     * whose attribute/column named `post`
      */
     @OneToMany(
         mappedBy = "post",